coverclock/com-diag-codex/README.md

 ## Disclaimer

-This is not my area of expertise, which is why nothing about the Secure Socket Layer or cryptography shows up on my resume.
+This is not my area of expertise, which is why nothing about the Secure Socket Layer or cyber-security shows up on my resume.
 But people learn in different ways, and my way has always been hands-on learn-by-doing.
-Codex has been a useful mechanism through which I would like to think I've learned enough to use OpenSSL in the kinds of product development efforts on which I get paid to work.
+Codex has been a useful mechanism through which I would like to think I've learned enough to use OpenSSL in the kinds of Internet of Things product development efforts on which I get paid to work.
+However, certificate verification seems like an enormously complicated (and, perhaps, more than a little terrifying) subject to me, and I am at best just beginning to integrate what I'm learning about it into Codex.
+In particular, reliable Certificate Revocation List (CRL) implementations remain a puzzlement.
+And it seems like new security holes are being discovered in OpenSSL (and, indeed, in every other SSL framework) on a regular basis.
+No warranty is expressed or implied.

 ## What Works